OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Memory deduplication means that only one object with a given gufe ``key``
 will exist in any single Python session.
-We ensure this by maintaining a
-registry of all GufeTokenizables that gets updated any time a
+We ensure this by maintaining a registry of all GufeTokenizables that gets updated any time a
 GufeTokenizable is created.
-(This is a mapping to weak references, which
+(The registry is a mapping to weak references, which
 allows Python's garbage collection to clean up GufeTokenizables that are no
 longer needed.)
 This is essentially an implementation of the `flyweight
 pattern <https://en.wikipedia.org/wiki/Flyweight_pattern>`_.